 I was on the hunt for a focal piece to go in my living room.
 I tried a couple of pieces, but none of them were quite what I was looking for.

-An interior designer friend of mine was looking to offload a couple of project pieces (pieces that needed some work).
-One of the pieces was this grey buffet.
+An interior designer friend of mine was looking to offload a couple of project pieces (pieces that needed some work) and one of those pieces was this sad grey buffet.

 My goodness, there were SO many layers of paint.